Life on campus

 - Find out more about the Sports Teams at the University via the Athletic Union (Herts Squad)

-- Visit the Students' Union to find out about joining societies
+- Check out the Students' Union to find out about joining societies

-- If you are living on campus, then check in to your new room; if you have any queries with your accommodation contact the International Office or the Accommodation team - firstname.lastname@example.org, email@example.com
+- If you are living on campus, then check in to your new room; if you have any queries with your accommodation contact the Accommodation team - firstname.lastname@example.org

 Download a PDF copy of the maps of our campuses that you print out and bring with you on your travels.

 College Lane is home to our science and creative arts subject areas.
-The following schools are located on this campus: School of Physics, Engineering and Computer Science, School of Life and Medical Science (except Sport from 2021), School of Health and Social Work, and School of Creative Arts.
+The following Schools of Study are located on this campus: School of Physics, Engineering and Computer Science, School of Life and Medical Science (except Sport from 2021), School of Health and Social Work, and School of Creative Arts.

-In addition, this is home to many of our student services, as well as our International Foundation College.
+In addition, this is home to many of our student services, as well as our International Foundation College HIC.

 1. Film, Music and Media Building